SamLatsin/led-control/README.md

   <img src="https://github.com/SamLatsin/led-control/blob/main/screenshots/circuit-diagram.jpg" width="50%" />
 </p>

 Then plug the device into a socket.
-It will automatically create Wi-Fi with SSID LED CONTROL.
+It will automatically create Wi-Fi with SSID LED_CONTROL.
+Password is `1234567890`, you can change this in `led-control/src/main.ino`

-Install android app to your phone from `led-control/apk/Led_Control.apk`, connect to Wi-Fi LED CONTROL and run the app.
+Install android app to your phone from `led-control/apk/Led_Control.apk`, connect to Wi-Fi LED_CONTROL and run the app.
 It will automatically connect to ESP-01 module and now you can control your LED matrices.
 Default connection details:

 ```
 IP = 192.168.4.1